glexposito/greetings-api/README.md

 A minimal ASP.NET Core Web API that provides simple greeting endpoints and demonstrates OpenTelemetry integration.

+This is a PoC for sending metrics and traces to New Relic using OpenTelemetry.

 ## Features

 - REST API with endpoints for "Hello" and "Bye" greetings